FAQs for Grief & Loss Counseling and Caregiver Support in Denver

 The first few sessions are often spent gathering history and background information and establishing your goals for therapy.

 The next few sessions are typically spent exploring what you are already doing to cope and identifying new, healthy short-term coping skills.
-If you are a grief counseling client, we may also spend many sessions just talking about the person you have lost.
-I will also offer some education about grief and for caregiver clients, education about compassion fatigue.
+If you are a griever, we may also spend many sessions just talking about your loss or losses.

 During the last part of therapy, we’ll spend time building up long-term coping skills and working to build your self-acceptance, perhaps self-forgiveness, and finding ways to move forward.
-This might include talking about new traditions or rituals to commemorate a lost loved or for caregivers, establishing a self-care plan that is sustainable.
-This also might include figuring out when the time is right to start going through a loved one’s possessions.
+This might include talking about new traditions or rituals to implement as you build a new relationship with a loved one who has died.
+For caregivers this might include establishing a self-care plan that is sustainable.
+We might explore your feelings about going through your loved one’s possessions or starting to date again after a death or divorce.
 It also might include taking time to grieve the expectations or hopes we had for a loved one that aren’t possible now due to illness or disability.

 How long will I be in therapy?